 From every crisis comes insight that can help improve systems and processes in the future.
 This is especially true of the COVID-19 pandemic.
 Health systems and physician organizations have faced unparalleled challenges these past few months.
 They’ve had to take drastic steps to keep the doors open and to maintain continuity of care for their patients.
 Even with staff reductions and reduced volumes, providers have persevered.
-As experts predicted, the virus is surging again as our nation begins the winter season.
-So, our most difficult challenges may still be ahead.

 The good news is that there are opportunities to ease the financial burden on health systems and physician organizations today and down the road, once the pandemic has waned.
 One of the most impactful is outsourcing all or strategic parts of the revenue cycle.
 Doing so allows providers to spend less effort chasing revenue and more time caring for patients during this critical period.
 Following are three benefits of outsourcing to revenue cycle experts.